 Officially Licensed Monopoly Canvas Art

-"Monopoly - Rent Due" by IKONICK.
+"Monopoly - Rent Due" Canvas Art by IKONICK

 Life strategies paired with the Iconic monopoly board game icons!

 In life there are renters and there are owners.

 The owners have it easy.
 Their place is guaranteed—already secure.
 The renters, on the other hand, have to continuously earn their spot and prove their worth.
 It is a far less comfortable situation.
 But that constant demand of effort teaches a valuable life lesson: Nothing is promised.
 You have to put in the work if you want to stay in the game.

 The same is true in every aspect of life.
 If you want to enjoy success, you have to pay what's due.
 That doesn't mean you pay your dues once and enjoy the reward forever—you have to constantly put in the work, or else lose your progress.

 It is a mindset born from humility.
 Imagine every morning you wake up, you have to establish your personal worth from scratch.
 Live every day with that mentality and you will find success.

 Apple wouldn't be the tech titan they are today if Steve Jobs thought they'd bought success with the Macintosh computer.
 He knew you had to pay rent to stay in the spotlight, and he paid it every day, revolutionizing the way people listened to music and redefining what a phone was capable of.